StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Options (Per Contract)$0.65

-TD Ameritrade, now being merged into parent Charles Schwab, delivers $0 trades, fantastic trading platforms, excellent market research, industry-leading education for beginners, and reliable customer service.
+Charles Schwab delivers $0 trades, fantastic trading platforms (including thinkorswim, following its acquisition of TD Ameritrade), excellent market research and industry-leading education for beginners.
 Read full review

 Pros